CAR T Treatment for Lymphoma

 Getting treatment: differences between the referral centres and the treatment centres

-It is important to know what the difference is between a referral centre and a treatment centre for CAR T therapy.
-There are several centres in Belgium specialising in this type of treatment.
+It is important to know what the di erence is between a referral centre and a treatment centre for CAR T-cell therapy.
+There are several centres in Belgium, Luxembourg and the Netherlands specialising in this type of treatment.

 Referral centres